Diary Major John Kevin Lloyd - 1942-1945 - Part 10

 16 MONDAY Tuesday 47-318

-Toilet", ladies, "guest women", clerk
+Toilet" , ladies, " just women", clerk

 of course, 3 stewards including myself,

-weighing machine (height), etc. Japs
+weighing machine (height) etc. Japs

-provide shorts and shirts - darkish
+provided shorts and shirts - dutch

-native uniform - for the needy.
+native uniforms - for the needy.

 A day in camp and back to the

 old routine.
-Every morning 20 or so [[?]]
+Every morning 20 or so oxen

 out to the yoke.
 They pass just after

-daylight and must supply elephants
+daylight and several supply elephants.

 horses & yaks.
 Yarned with the Dutch